Stay tuned

 Sign up here to get the latest news, learning resources and access to exclusive events

-Given the pivotal role your donation page plays in influencing user behavior and its prominent position on your website, prioritising its optimisation for donations is crucial.
+Your donation page influences user behaviour and requires a prominent position on your website, so prioritising its optimisation for donations is crucial.

-Positioned between your main pages and the donation funnel, the donation page frequently serves as a landing page for campaigns.
-It often marks the final point before visitors enter the donation funnel, presenting them with choices on how and how much to contribute.
+Your donation page often marks the final point before visitors enter the donation funnel, presenting them with choices on how and how much they wish to contribute.

-Backed by numerous tests, we've compiled a list of six essential elements that your donation page must incorporate to ensure it meets the fundamental requirements for donor engagement.
+Backed by numerous tests on charity websites, we’ve compiled a list of six essential elements that your donation page must incorporate to ensure it meets the fundamental requirements for donor engagement.

 The six elements every donation page should include: